chombium/eclipsecon2015-mqtt-js-client-demo/README.md

 ## Revision History

-0.0.1 - Inital release - Project Structure and basic communication wit the MQTT Broker
+0.0.1 - Inital release - Project Structure and basic communication with the MQTT Broker